cabloy/zova/zova-docs/guide/essentials/component/child.md

 ```

 - Import the child component `Card` from `index.vue`, and then directly pass the value to the `slots` prop of Card

-## How to refer to child component instance?

-In Zova, `Template Ref` is not used to refer to child component instances, but directly refers to the `controller bean` corresponding to the child component.
-See: [Controller Ref](../../vue/refs.md#controller-ref)